What is a Cap Table?

 With each additional round of funding, the cap table requires updating.
-For example, issuing new shares of an existing security, increasing or decreasing stock options for employees, and issuing new shares of a new security require the cap table to be updated to reflect the changes.
+For example, issuing new shares of an existing security, increasing or decreasing stock options for employees, and issuing new shares of a security requires the cap table to be updated to reflect the changes.
 Also, the exit of key shareholders, transfer of shares to another existing shareholder or new shareholder, and termination and retirement of employees require the company to update the cap table.

 An updated cap table helps entrepreneurs and venture capitalists to make informed decisions based on the current information.
 Also, US companies use their cap tables as the only system of recording stock ownership.
 US laws allow cap tables to be used as a formal legal record of equity ownership, and must, therefore, be continually updated to reflect any changes in the stock ownership.

 Waterfall analysis indicates the amount every shareholder on the cap table would receive based on the amount available to equity in a liquidity scenario.
-Liquidity events are usually uncertain, and the shareholders cannot foresee how and when it will occur.
-Waterfall analysis relies on a range of assumptions to show the actual percentage of proceeds would be distributed to shareholders if the company is liquidated.
+Liquidity events are usually uncertain, and the shareholders cannot foresee how and when they will occur.
+Waterfall analysis relies on a range of assumptions to show the actual percentage of proceeds that would be distributed to shareholders if the company is liquidated.